SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

 > Deficiency zero networks are ones for which the reaction vectors are as independent as the partition of complexes into linkage classes will allow.
 And, any subnetwork of a deficiency zero network is also a deficiency zero network.

 #### Reversibility of the network
-Simply put, reaction network is defined reversible if, the "arrows" of the reactions are symmetric such that every reaction is accompanied by its backward reaction.
-Catalyst API provides function `isreversible` to determine whether the reaction network is reversible or not, based on the Graph constructed from incidence matrix for interaction of reaction complexes.
-Example
+A reaction network is *reversible* if the "arrows" of the reactions are symmetric such that every reaction is accompanied by its backward reaction.
+Catalyst API provides function [`isreversible`](@ref) to determine whether a reaction network is reversible or not, based on the incidence graph showing interactions between reaction complexes.
+As an example, consider
 ```@example s1
 rn = @reaction_network begin
   (k1,k2),A <--> B